Vineet001svg/SQL_Retail_Sale-_Analysis/README.md

 Conclusion

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-How to Use

-Clone the Repository: Clone this project repository from GitHub.
-Set Up the Database: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
-Run the Queries: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.
-Explore and Modify: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.